3-Property Rule: Exchangor may identify three or fewer replacement properties. This is the most common identification rule utilized.

 Reverse Exchange: Typically conducted under the safe harbor established in Rev Proc 2000-37.
 These are “parking arrangements” where either:

 - a property is purchased and “parked” as a potential replacement property for the benefit of a specific Taxpayer by an accommodation party until such time as the taxpayer arranges for the deferred exchange; or

 - a taxpayer transfers the relinquished property to be “parked” by an accommodation party in exchange for immediately receiving the replacement property, and the accommodation party later transfers the relinquished property to the ultimate transferee.

 Qualified Intermediary: A person acting to facilitate an exchange under section 1031 and the regulations.
 This person may not be the taxpayer or a disqualified person.
 Section 1.1031 (k)-1(g)(4)(iii) requires that, for an intermediary to be a qualified intermediary, the intermediary must enter into a written “exchange” agreement with the taxpayer and, as required by the exchange agreement, acquire the relinquished property from the taxpayer, transfer the relinquished property, acquire the replacement property, and transfer the replacement property to the taxpayer.

-Simulations Exchange: A concurrent exchange wherein the Exchangor disposes of the Relinquished Property and immediately receives the Replacement Property.
+Simultaneous Exchange: A concurrent exchange wherein the Exchangor disposes of the Relinquished Property and immediately receives the Replacement Property.
 Often conducted as a direct swap between two parties exchanging similar properties.